Dzmitry-Basiachenka/dist-foreign-aliakh/README.md

+3.1.2
+-
+* B-44118 FDA: Add System title to the reports and the UI: make changes based on comments in CR-DIST-FOREIGN-68
+* RDSC-616 FDA: Exception is shown during uploading Researched Details with System Title more than 2000 symbols

 3.1.1
 -
 * B-44118 FDA: Add System title to the reports and the UI: add System Title to Refresh Scenario window on Scenarios tab